xeor/ninjab/README.md

 Known issues
 ------------
 * *sudo su*: When sudoing to root (sudo su), we will get some problems using the prompt.
 Therefor, a plain prompt is set when using sudo.
-You can use an alias called 'ss' to sudo yourself to root without this problem. 'ss' will run 'sudo bash -l' which works as espected using the prompt.
+You can use an alias called 'ss' to sudo yourself to root without this problem. 'ss' will run 'sudo bash -l' which works as expected using the prompt.

 Installation
 ------------